Dynamic linker: Efficiency

 Dynamic linking is generally slower (requires more CPU cycles) than linking during compilation time, as is the case for most processes executed at runtime.
+However, loading time can be reduced by using "lazy linking", a process in which calls to functions of a library are linked to the implementation (inside the library) only when the first call occurs; a side effect is that, once the program is loaded, the first call to a function would be slower, as the time to link to it was shifted from startup time to run time.

 However, dynamic linking is often more space-efficient (on disk and in memory at runtime).
 When a library is linked statically, every process being run is linked with its own copy of the library functions being called upon.
 Therefore, if a library is called upon many times by different programs, the same functions in that library are duplicated in several places in the system's memory.
 Using shared, dynamic libraries means that, instead of linking each file to its own copy of a library at compilation time and potentially wasting memory space, only one copy of the library is ever stored in memory at a time, freeing up memory space to be used elsewhere.
 Additionally, in dynamic linking, a library is only loaded if it is actually being used.